2022 has been a tough year for people across the UK, what with the scale of the cost of living crisis the nation has faced.

 - State Pension (including Graduated Retirement Benefit)

 - Severe Disablement Allowance (transitionally protected)

 - Unemployability Supplement or Allowance (paid under Industrial Injuries or War Pensions schemes)

 - War Disablement Pension at State Pension age

 There are several ongoing cost of living support measures the government has introduced in a bid to help people through the winter months.
 The two most notable ones are the £400 energy bills support grant and the energy price guarantee.

-The former should already have automatically taken £66 off your bill for October, will take off £66 in November and will then discount £67 from your bills monthly between December 2022 and March 2023.
+The former should already have automatically taken £66 off your bill for October and November and will then discount £67 from your bills monthly between December 2022 and March 2023.
 Those with old prepay meters have been sent vouchers they can use to have the discount applied to their card or key.

-Meanwhile, the latter support is being applied at wholesale energy market level, but means your unit prices and standing charges will be capped until April 2023.
+Meanwhile, the energy price guarantee support is being applied at wholesale energy market level, so you won’t notice any difference.
+But it means your unit prices and standing charges will be capped until April 2024.